 Leadership Overview

-Canadian Red Cross has 8 executives leading key functions including strategy, information technology, operations, finance, communications, and governance.
+Canadian Red Cross has 8 executives leading key functions including strategy, finance, information technology, operations, corporate services, governance, regional management, and communications.

-Driven by humanitarian principles, Canadian Red Cross is dedicated to alleviating suffering, responding to emergencies, and promoting health and well-being across Canada and internationally.
+Driven by humanitarian principles, Canadian Red Cross is dedicated to improving the lives of vulnerable people and communities through health, safety, and emergency services.

-Driven by humanitarian principles, Canadian Red Cross is dedicated to alleviating suffering, responding to emergencies, and promoting health and well-being across Canada and internationally.
+Driven by humanitarian principles, Canadian Red Cross is dedicated to improving the lives of vulnerable people and communities through health, safety, and emergency services.

 Leadership Roles at Canadian Red Cross